API access

 Note: The name of the API access key can include only English characters.

-5. Select the roles for the applications to use when accessing OpenText Core Software Delivery Platform.
+Field Description Role Select the role that the tool uses to access OpenText Core Software Delivery Platform.
 For a description of the predefined roles, see Predefined roles.
+In workspaces Select the workspaces that the access key is assigned to:

-You can select more than one role by clicking Add role to assign.
+To select more roles, click Add role to assign.

 Note: